Do you use title tags and meta description tags? Of course you do because you already know meta tags can help boost your search engine rankings.

 Example: <meta property=”og:description” content=”Are you tired of building links the old school way?
 You know, the methods that require you to send out emails to thousands of webmasters begging for links. “/>

-Remember I mentioned I was able to increase my Facebook traffic by 174%?
-It was because I used Open Graph to ensure that Facebook showed an image every time someone shared a URL from Quick Sprout.
+Remember we mentioned we were able to increase our Facebook traffic by 174%?
+It was because we used Open Graph to ensure that Facebook showed an image every time someone shared a URL from Quick Sprout.

 By using an og:image tag, you’ll ensure that an image will be alongside the content you are sharing.
 This way it stands out against all of the other text-based status updates people see in their timelines.

-Before I get into how you can use this tag, I’ll walk you through Facebook’s requirements.
+Before we get into how you can use this tag, we’ll walk you through Facebook’s requirements.
 An image has to be at least 50px by 50px, but preferably bigger than 200px by 200px.
 Plus, the image can’t be more than 5 MB in size.

 Example: <meta property=”og:image” content=”https://www.quicksprout.com/wp-content/uploads/2013/03/linkbuilding.jpg”/>